zulip/zulip/templates/zerver/help/saml-authentication.md

      * Optionally you can also send us an icon that should be shown on the button.
 1. We will take care of the server-side setup and let you know as soon as it's ready.

-## Configure SAML with Onelogin
+## Configure SAML with OneLogin

 1. Make sure you have created your organization.
 We'll assume its URL is `https://<subdomain>.zulipchat.com` in the instructions below.
-1. Navigate to the Onelogin Applications page, and click "Add App".
+1. Navigate to the OneLogin Applications page, and click "Add App".
 1. Search for the "SAML Test Connector (IdP w/ attr w/ sign response)" app and select it.
 1. Set a name and logo according to your preferences and click "Save".
 This doesn't affect anything in Zulip, but will be shown on your OneLogin Applications page.